bdittmer-godaddy/if/README.md

 Section 5 - Garage

 The Garage is a room.
 The description is "There is a Jeep and a Traverse parked in the garage.
-The doors are closed.[line break]To the east is the Laundry Room."
+The doors are closed.[line break][line break]To the east is the Laundry Room."
 The Garage is west of the Laundry Room.

 Section 6 - Kitchen

 The Kitchen is a room.
 The description is "The Kitchen has the usual appliances (Stove, Microwave, Fridge, Dishwasher, etc.).
-There are a few dirty dishes in the sink.[line break]There is the strong smell of coffee.[line break][line break]To the north is the Foyer.[line break]To the east is the Dining Room.[line break]To the west is the Living Room.[line break]To the south is the Outside."
+There are a few dirty dishes in the sink.
+There is the strong smell of coffee.[line break][line break]To the north is the Foyer.[line break]To the east is the Dining Room.[line break]To the west is the Living Room.[line break]To the south is the Outside."
 The Kitchen is west of the Dining Room.
 The Back Porch is south of the Kitchen.
 A Kitchen Table is a object in the Kitchen.
 The description is "This is where all the papers and junk gets thrown."